The Beginning . . . An Uaithne

 effect is true "surround sound".
 Absolutely a moving piece to the listener as

 well as the singers.
 It is truly one of my all time favorites sung by Anúna.
-Words and the IrishWe are dealing with a vision that alone does not completely describe the dream

 that has become Anúna.
 Michael's works are based on a foundation that was laid long ago